ballerina-guides/integration-samples/salesforce_api/mysql-record-to-sfdc-new-product/readme.md

-Example to create a new product in Salesforce using MySQL and Salesforce integration.
+This example creates a new product in Salesforce using MySQL and Salesforce integration.

 ## Use case
 MySQL is an open-source relational database management system that can be easily used for data storing and retrieving applications.